Brotega/Projects/Retronomicon/README.md

 in development, I will work on creating VFX (particle systems) for some of the level objects.

 ## Video Link
-Since Retronomicon is targeted for Android devices, we cannot change our build settings to create an executable for a PC version.
+Since Retronomicon is targeted for Android devices, we are unable to create a build for PC.
 Therefore in addition to images provided in this folder, I will provide a video link that shows gameplay to see my work in motion.

 **Link**: https://youtu.be/IT6-NO1rpMs